 The funding that the Infrastructure Investment and Jobs Act (IJA) provides will also help grow, expand and diversify the rail supply industry.
 The investments the IIJA will fund provide new business opportunities for small businesses and disadvantaged businesses.
 It also remains vital that while this funding is a great start to the long overdue modernization and expansion of the U.S. passenger rail network, our country needs a predictable long term funding mechanism to provide ongoing federal investment.

-RSI believes DOT should be empowered to exercise stricter Buy America oversight to keep grant funding in the United States and to spur the domestic jobs critical to maintaining a strong American manufacturing base.
+RSI believes USDOT should be empowered to exercise stricter Buy America oversight to keep grant funding in the United States and to spur the domestic jobs critical to maintaining a strong American manufacturing base.
 RSI also supports modifying Buy America laws to ensure that if a transit agency accepts any source of federal funding, then all of that agency’s capital expenditures should be required to adhere to Buy America.